Manifold vacuum: Manifold vacuum vs. venturi vacuum

 Manifold vacuum is caused by a different phenomenon than venturi vacuum, which is present inside carburetors.
 Venturi vacuum is caused by the venturi effect which, for fixed ambient conditions (air density and temperature), depends on the total mass flow through the carburetor.
 In engines that use carburetors, the venturi vacuum is approximately proportional to the total mass flow through the engine (and hence the total power output).
 As ambient pressure (altitude, weather) or temperature change, the carburetor may need to be adjusted to maintain this relationship.

 Manifold pressure may also be "ported".
 Porting is selecting a location for the pressure tap within the throttle plate's range of motion.
 Depending on throttle position, a ported pressure tap may be either upstream or downstream of the throttle.
 As the throttle position changes, a "ported" pressure tap is selectively connected to either manifold pressure or ambient pressure.
-Antique (pre-OBD II) engines often used ported manifold pressure taps for ignition distributors and emission-control components.
+Older (pre-OBD II) engines often used ported manifold pressure taps for ignition distributors and emission-control components.